-I would like to know about the right to maintenance of Muslim woman after the divorce.
-My husband is in illegitimate relation with another woman.
+I would like to know about the right to maintenance of a Muslim woman under section 125 crpc.
+My husband loves a woman and planning to marry her.
 Due to all this, I left my matrimonial home and living with my parents.
-He divorced me two years ago.
+I took a divorce two years ago and want alimony from him under section 125 crpc.
 Could I file a case for maintenance?

 Question from: Uttar Pradesh